The play between orality and literacy in Jethro

 The people cannot absorb God’s voice.
 They beg for an intermediary.
-Although they heard, they could not hear God with anything like the fidelity with which Jethro hears human reports of the superiority of the Jews’ God or Moses hears Jethro’s advice on how to manage his judgeship.
-So God’s message splits into two or three channels of transmission: an oral version and two written ones, of which only a transcript of a transcript survives.
+Although they heard, they could not hear God with anything like the fidelity with which Jethro hears of the superiority of the Jews’ God or Moses hears Jethro’s advice on how to manage his judgeship.
+So God’s message splits into two or three channels of transmission: an oral version and two written ones, of which only the second transcript survives.

 The two channels may each be perfectly faithful to God’s intention, and Moses’s transcription may be perfect, but they are nonetheless composed in two different media.
 In the most literal sense, the medium is the message, as “poetic” readings of Chukat and Yitro show.
 The kinds of ambiguities and obscurity and depth introduced by reading a primitive Hebrew is different from the kind of incomprehension and fear of drowning that mortals experience upon trying to decipher the flood of meaning in God’s Voice.

 The majority of Jews, if they think of it at all, may consider the Oral Law as a secret supplement to the written law of the Torah, guarded by rabbis and sages in the business of seeking true interpretations of God’s will.
 In effect, the latter are playing a game of divine telepathy, trying to read the ineffable mind of the Author.
-The tradition of decipherment begins almost immediately upon the formation of the nation of Israel, with the writings about Kings and the poetry of the prophets.
-Re-reading and writing about the original revelation surely dominates Jewish life and survival through the two thousand years of diaspora, binding together the rabbis in a hypertextual dialogue spanning centuries and continents.
+The tradition of decipherment begins almost immediately upon the formation of the nation of Israel, with the writings about kings and the poetry of the prophets.
+Re-reading and writing about the original revelation surely dominates Jewish life and survival through the Babylonian exile (586-536 BCE) until Exra the Scribe redacts the Torahin 444 BCE.
+It dominates the two thousand years of Jewish diaspora, binding together rabbis in a hypertextual dialogue spanning centuries and continents.
 But what we learn in the Torah’s written account of the original event in Yitro suggests we should give the Oral account our innermost allegiance and attention.

 From the time Moses first returns to Egypt after his first encounter with God on Sinai, the Children of Israel were literate.
 God shows Moses the paradigm-shattering “signs” – the disruptive communications technology embodied in the letters of the Hebrew alphabet, and Moses in turn instructs the elders of his people in them.
 They could just as easily have jumped to the end state of revelation and read God’s Torah, as they eventually do for the ensuing millenia.
 After all, even if one day God chooses to speak to us again, the original Speech Act can never be replicated.
 Speech acts are transient.
 Sounds disappear in the wind.
 Written texts inevitably gain authority over reports of spoken words because they are tangible, enduring traces of God’s aboriginal testimony.
 The best we can do is try to bring the trace of the textual testimony into alignment with our memory of that singularity.

-Of course, Judaism endures because of its intense culture of literacy and interpretation, its ongoing, depthless, organic exegesis of texts that enable Jews to carry their national integrity in an ever-expanding library, sustaining us through a turbulent history.
+Of course, Judaism endures because of its intense culture of literacy and interpretation, its ongoing, depthless, organic exegesis of texts that enable Jews to carry their national integrity in an ever-expanding library, sustaining them through a turbulent history.
 But God first chose to speak to the Jews, to have them hear, not read, His words.
-The example of Jethro, and the awe surrounding the event of God’s speech, teaches us that truly hearing means internalizing in so transformative a fashion that it moves us to action, to do as we were told.
+The example of Jethro, and the awe surrounding the event of God’s speech, teaches us that truly hearing means internalizing in so transformative a fashion that it moves us to action.
 The Torah needs to be internalized in a way that reading texts or even hearing the testimony of intermediaries just cannot achieve alone.